-Don’t forget you will also need some cash for the additional legal and moving costs but still we hope that gives you an idea of how accessible owning your home can be.
+Don’t forget you will also need some cash for shared ownership solicitors fees and moving costs but still we hope that gives you an idea of how accessible owning your home can be.

 Due to the way the lease is structured for shared ownership it will mean that the property will be subject to a service charge.
 If you cannot see them on the property listings get in touch with the housing associations to find out how much this will be.

-How is the rent that I need to pay to the housing association calculated?
+How is the rent that I need to pay for my shared ownership property to the housing association calculated?

 Currently, housing associations calculate rent using the following formula: